oxen-io/oxen-mq/README.md

 ## Internal batch jobs

 A common pattern is one where a single thread suddenly has some work that can be be parallelized.
-You could (but shouldn't) employ some blocking, locking, mutex + condition variable monstrosity, but you shouldn't.
+You could employ some blocking, locking, mutex + condition variable monstrosity, but you shouldn't.

 Instead LokiMQ provides a mechanism for this by allowing you to submit a batch of jobs with a completion callback.
 All jobs will be queued and, when the last one finishes, the finalization